oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_safe_on_prem_connector_actions_module.rst

 ..
 Description

 - Perform actions on an OnPremConnector resource in Oracle Cloud Infrastructure
+- For *action=change_compartment*, moves the specified on-premises connector into a different compartment.
 - For *action=generate_on_prem_connector_configuration*, creates and downloads the configuration of the specified on-premises connector.